ben1234456/FYP-Social-Running-App/README.md

 1. Install Expo Go
 2. Clone this repository and go to the file directory
+3. Run `npm install` (First time only)
-3. Run `npm start`
+4. Run `npm start`
-4. After the development server is started, a new broswer tab should pop out
+5. After the development server is started, a new broswer tab should pop out
-5. Click "Run on Android device/emulator" if you are using an Adnroid emulator
+6. Click "Run on Android device/emulator" if you are using an Adnroid emulator
-6. Click "Run on iOS simulator" if you are using an iOS simulator
+7. Click "Run on iOS simulator" if you are using an iOS simulator

 OR